McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 ## Configuration

 MathJax is configured with default settings.
-You can customize MathJax's default settings for all of your files thru a JSON object in your `hugo.toml` or override these settings per page thru your pages frontmatter.
+You can customize MathJax's default settings for all of your files through a JSON object in your `hugo.toml` or override these settings per page through your pages frontmatter.

 The JSON object of your `hugo.toml` / frontmatter is forwarded into MathJax's configuration object.